blake-c-dev/cropTriage/README.md

 !!!
 This application was not designed to be very maintainable and was designed to get an A in two semesters.
 It breaks several MVC rules. !!!

-I won money with this: https://sickconnect.com/university-students-solve-big-problems-sick-lidar-automated-robotic-tool-carrier/
+I won money with this: [link to SICK USA blog post](https://sickconnect.com/farm-surveying-drone-tyto-functions-help-farmers-monitor-crop-growth/?)

 # Changelog
 > 3/21/2021